SmileyChris/django-countries/README.rst

 =============================

 Use the ``django_countries.countries`` object instance as an iterator of ISO 3166-1 country codes and names (sorted by name).
-For better accuracy sorting of translated country names install ``pyuca`` package.

 For example::